RobertoPrevato/jekyll-now/_posts/2018-08-06-How-I-created-my-own-media-storage-in-Azure.md

 I used to store my family pictures and videos in Google Photos.
 Since I have two small children and we are in 2018, I rapidly ran out of the free space that Google offers to store original, full size, pictures.
 I decided to create my own media storage using Azure services, for a few reasons:

-1. Using [Azure Storage](https://azure.microsoft.com/en-us/services/storage/) I forget about space problems
+1. I love to code in my free time
 1. I knew how to do it, but I could still practice and learn new things
-1. I love to code in my free time
+1. Google Photos offers unlimited storage for resized pictures, but I want to store original pictures
+1. Using [Azure Storage](https://azure.microsoft.com/en-us/services/storage/), I forget about space problems.
 1. I have monthly credit from my [MSDN Enterprise subscription](https://azure.microsoft.com/en-us/offers/ms-azr-0063p/) to spend in Azure, so it looks silly to pay Google for extra space

 I built a system from the ground up, having all the features I desired most, including the possibility to share my family pictures with my relatives, while keeping my files private.

 This blog post describes this project, which I provisionally called **ASWE** _(Azure Storage Web Explorer)_, with several videos I uploaded in [YouTube](https://www.youtube.com/channel/UCRM6SkXIC5WUavo3luSDNlQ?view_as=subscriber).
-The source code is private, I hope to find someone interested in working with me, since I see the possibility to sell it as service or product.

 ## Components